-Calculating the risk: Child sexual assaultNovember 5th, 2013 in Health /
+Calculating the risk: Child sexual assaultNovember 5, 2013 in Medicine & Health / Health

 Affluent girls residing in two-parent homes are much less likely to be sexually assaulted than other female youth, according to a new study from the University of Iowa.
 The research revealed that when family income reaches 400 percent of the poverty threshold, or around $92,000 for a four-person household, the risk of sexual assault declines by more than half.